Purpos3/purpose-best-practices/README.md

 **Example:** `feat: Add user authentication endpoint`

+### Commit Message Body Guidelines

+When adding a commit body (the detailed description after the subject line), keep it concise and focused:

+*   **Maximum 3 bullet points:** Commit bodies should contain no more than 3 bullet points of description.
+*   **Why?** This enforces clarity and prevents commits from becoming too large or unfocused.
+If you need more than 3 points, consider breaking the work into smaller, more atomic commits.
+*   **Applies to all commits:** This guideline applies to merge commits, squash commits, and regular commits alike.

 ---

 *This document is a living standard.
 Suggestions for improvement can be made via pull requests to this repository.*